biliesilva/netflix-clone-react/README.md

 # netflix-clone-react
-A Netflix clone application in React for studying react routes and API integration.
+A Netflix clone application from the principal User Interface in React for practice react routes and API integrations.